 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.61.5.

-Form ‘happens-before’ relationships through the use of the java.util.concurrent package.
+Form "happens-before" relationships through the use of the java.util.concurrent package.

 Use the volatile keyword to force a data element to always go to main memory for its reads and writes